ayaayman12/GIT_Test_Repo/README.txt

 Hello
-this our new repo it's just to test git concept using github hope you find it usefull
+this our new repo it's just to test GIT concept using GitHub hope you find it usefull